-A major cable company developed the following procedure for speaker placement.
-As a final test of exact placement, use these measurements for your speakers placement, and see what can happen to the ultimate enhancement of your system's performance.
-These two basic formulas will determine optimum placement of your speakers to minimize standing waves.
+This may be useful when your speakers are placed in a dedicated listening room.
+Use the following procedure for your speaker's placement to see what can happen to your system's performance.
+These formulas will help determine optimum placement of your speakers to minimize standing waves.